AndyButland/UmbracoPersonalisationGroupsCore/ReadMe.md

 	- Umbraco member type
 - An extensible mechanism to allow other criteria to be created and loaded from other assemblies
 - A property editor with associated angular controllers/views that provide the means of configuring personalisation groups based on the available criteria
-- A extension methods on `IPublishedContent/IPublishedElement` and `UmbracoHelper` named `ShowToVisitor()` and `ScoreForVisitor()` that allows for showing, hiding or ordering ranking content for the current site visitor
+- Extension methods on `IPublishedContent/IPublishedElement` and `UmbracoHelper` named `ShowToVisitor()` and `ScoreForVisitor()` that allows for showing, hiding or ordering content for the current site visitor

 ## Using the package